 How To Get The Man Bun

 Start by gathering all of your hair up into one ponytail-like fistful.
 Make sure to get any stray hairs that may be sticking out the sides or bottom.
-While holding this hair together, grab a hair tie or elastic band with your free hand.
-Pass the hair through the band once.
-On the second pass, stop halfway through, and you’ll get a bun.
+While holding this hair together, pass the hair through the hair tie once with your free hand.
+On the second pass, stop halfway through to get a bun.
 This is because the hair doubles up inside the tie or band, creating the man bun.
 (Alternatively, you can pass the hair through the band twice and make the bun on the third pass if the hair tie is extra stretchy.)

 How To Style & Maintain The Man Bun

 The man bun is a simple hairstyle to get, but it requires regular maintenance to make sure it doesn’t get too greasy or unhealthy.
-Most hair experts recommend washing your hair two or three times a week because shampoos strip your hair of its natural oils.
+Most hair experts recommend washing your hair a maximum of two or three times a week because shampoos strip your hair of its natural oils.
 To have the healthiest hair possible, only shampoo your hair every few days.

 So what do you do on the other days, you ask?
 Two words: dry shampoo.
 This stuff will be your new best friend…literally.
 For those of you new to hair products, dry shampoo is a powder – usually in the form of a spray – that works as a “shampoo” but preserves your hair’s oils.
 Basically, the powder sucks the grease from your roots leaving the natural oils in the rest of your locks while simultaneously giving you volume and making you look like you just washed your hair.
 Mind-blowing, we know.